New light poles already being removed from 190

 “For the continued safety of our motorists, we are expediting the removal all remaining light poles in the median of the 190 within the next two weeks,” Doughtery said.
 “We are working closely with Nova Pole Industries, the manufacturer of the light poles, to provide the Thruway with potential remedies and replacement plan.”

 The Thruway Authority did not have specific details on the pole that fell on a vehicle earlier this month.
-The New York State Police’s Thruway division did not respond to numerous emails or phone calls.
+The New York State Police’s Thruway division was unable to provide information on the incident.

 Dougherty said the Thruway Authority is working with Nova Pole Industries to determine what is behind the defective poles, but he said the actual lights did work.